 NVIDIA Image Scaling Tested

-NVIDIA Image Scaling ( NIS ) is a driver-based feature that takes the in-game image from lower resolution then upscale it to native resolution using scaling algorithm and sharpening, making the output image look like it was rendered at native resolution.
 So why bother?
 Performance.
-Since the game was originally rendered at lower resolution, there are less pixels the graphics card has to work on, resulting to higher frames rendered.
-This technique is similar to DLSS ( Deep Learning Super Sampling ), the difference is that NIS doesn’t use Tensor Core to run Artificial Intelligence ( AI ) to detect how the upcoming frames/image will look like.
-And since it doesn’t use Tensor Cores that is present in GeForce RTX cards, NIS is available on both RTX and non-RTX cards down to GTX 745.
-You just need to update GeForce driver to 496.76 or newer.
+Since the game was originally rendered at a lower resolution, there are fewer pixels for the graphics card to work on, resulting in more frames rendered.
+This technique is similar to DLSS (Deep Learning Super Sampling).
+The difference is that NIS doesn’t use Tensor Cores or Artificial Intelligence (AI) to detect how the upcoming frames/images will look.
+And since it doesn’t require any Tensor Cores (that are present in GeForce RTX cards), NIS is available on both RTX and non-RTX cards down to GTX 745.
+You just need to update the GeForce driver to 496.76 or newer.

-Enabling NIS in Nvidia Control Panel
+Enabling NIS in the Nvidia Control Panel

 How to Enable NIS